postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 warning: false
 ---

+Mock Servers allow you to simulate your API data.
+By saving example responses for your requests, you can create a mock server that will return your example response instead of connecting to your actual API, for example in cases where you do not have a backend yet, or are experimenting and don't want to connect to your real data source.

-[Mock Servers](/docs/postman/mock-servers/intro-to-mock-servers) in Postman let you simulate APIs.
-You can create mock servers from the Postman app, from the web dashboard, and using the Postman API.
+You can create mock servers from Postman, from the web dashboard, and using the Postman API.
 You will need a Postman account to set up a mock server.

-Mocks in Postman are tied to a collection.
-Postman matches requests and generates responses for mocks from the Examples in the requests of a collection.
+Each mock server in Postman is linked to a collection.
+Postman matches requests and generates responses for mocks from the examples saved for the collection requests.
 You can create a mock server even if you don't have an existing collection.

 ## Contents